cs440-team9/CS440-Project/Pulling_script/integration/README.md

 ### Open Library API

+- Reimplement books import script to insert data with author and publisher IDs, not names (relationality)
+- Implement scripts to import authors and publishers separately
 - Add bash script to automate adding a letter to search queries
 - Also for queries 'ab' to 'zb'
 - Retrieved and integrated books from Open Library API with queries from 'a' to 'z', and 'aa' to 'za'.